Our Past and Present

 and population change, and work and labor markets.

-Scholars working in social inequality include Barton, Becker, Berkowitz, Blanchard, Carney, Gremillion, Kamo, Kroeger, Martin, O'Connell, O'Neil, Rackin, Schafer, Shihadeh, Shrum, Slack, Stroope, Torres & Walker
+Scholars working in social inequality include Barton, Becker, Berkowitz, Blanchard, Carney, Gremillion, Kamo, Kroeger, O'Connell, Rackin, Schafer, Shihadeh, Shrum, Slack, Smiley, Stroope, Torres & Walker

 Focuses on the connections among people in society.
 Social capital includes social